AdrielleRivera/Dennise-Bello---Portfolio/README.md

 01/02/25

-I am currently working on uploading and aligning images and text to match the specified design requirements.
+- I am currently working on uploading and aligning images and text to match the specified design requirements.
 While challenging, it is manageable and progressing well.
+- I've completed the first four pictures for the page.
+Please review the document below.
+I'm quite busy today but will make time tomorrow.
+I'll also be away for two days on a family trip to Baler, Aurora, Philippines on January 3-4, 2025.

 ```````````````
 Before and After Navbar Problem: